dixneuf19/dank-face-bot/README.md

 The Dank Face bot is reborn...
-Well soon.
-In Django.
+Again.

-And host on heroku !
+Now as multiples micro-services, connected trough GRPC, hosted on Google Kubernetes Engine, built with Travis CI.